timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/drafts/chatbot-generative-ui-tool-calling.md

+---
+title: 'Building a Chatbot with Generative UI and Tool Calling in React: Hashbrown React Docs'
+meta:
+  - name: description
+    content: 'This guide walks you step-by-step through building a modern chatbot in React using Hashbrown.
+You''ll learn how to:'
+---
 # Building a Chatbot with Generative UI and Tool Calling in React

 This guide walks you step-by-step through building a modern chatbot in React using Hashbrown.
 You'll learn how to: